deg4uss3r/rfcs/0000-rust-users-langauge-analysis.md

 # Summary
 [summary]: #summary

-As the [Rust](https://www.rust-lang.org) language evolves, it's important to continue to implement new features and use them benefit the entir community of Rust-lang programmers.
+As the [Rust](https://www.rust-lang.org) language evolves, it's important to continue to implement new features and use them benefit the entire community of Rust-lang programmers.
 This means we need to understand:
 * _how_ developers are using the language
 * _what_ they normally struggle with
 * _what_ can give the Rust community the biggest benefits either as a future RFC or just an additional chapter to the [Rust book](https://doc.rust-lang.org/book/) or [Rust By Example](http://rustbyexample.com/).